desireedesario/piktojstest/README.md

 You will be given a HTML file with simple structure, and a server that allows you to upload and retrieve image.
 Instruction on how to run the server is included below.

 Kindly showcase your best design pattern of JS structure that is easy to understand for team collaboration.
 You are encouraged to use only pure JavaScript.
 If your design pattern needed a library, you are allow to do so given a good reason.
 Try finishing this test in **one day** and send it back to us.
-If you are not able to finish, do send us whatever you have done, we will evaluate accordingly.
+If you are not able to finish, do send us whatever you have done, we will evaluate accordingly.d

 **Primary task**
 - app should works as the specification required